AIHubCentral/docs/assets/Realtime Voice Changer/Local/Deiteris' W-Okada Fork.md

 3.  **Adjust Weights:** Use the sliders next to each model's name to set its "weight" (RVC models are PyTorch files, the .pth is the weight containing the voice) or influence in the merged model.
 The numbers (from 0 to 100) represent the percentage of each voice in the mix.

 4.  **Merge and Download:** Once you have set the desired proportions, click the `Merge` button.
-Your browser will automatically download the new, `merged.pth` model file.
+Your browser will automatically download the new, `merged.pth` model file, which you can rename to whatever you want.

 !!!
 Manual Download
 The merged model is **not** automatically added to your model list.
 You must upload it to an empty slot yourself by following the steps in the **Adding Models** section.